 La Estacion Bebidas, 983 Balcarce

 The biggest wine shop in town, so in theory a good place to come to look for local wines.
 However they didn’t have the ones I wanted as they only carry recent years it seems.
-It’s the same business as the restaurant of the same name just down the street which is a LP recommend, although I didn’t like its impersonal feel and expensive wine list.
+It’s the same business as the restaurant of the same name just down the street which is a LP recommend, although I didn’t like the impersonal feel and expensive wine list.

 Well I hope I weeded out the bad places and dishes for you!
 There are lots of restaurants I didn’t try on my Google map above.